ordercloud-api/ordercloud-javascript-sdk/docs/Specs.md

 var apiInstance = new OrderCloud.Specs();

 var opts = {
-  'specID': "specID_example", // String | ID of the spec.
+  'search': "search_example", // String | Search of the spec.
+  'searchOn': ["searchOn_example"], // [String] | Search on of the spec.
-  'productID': "productID_example", // String | ID of the product.
+  'sortBy': ["sortBy_example"], // [String] | Sort by of the spec.
-  'page': 56, // Number | Page of results to return.
-Default: 1
+  'page': 56, // Number | Page of the spec.
-  'pageSize': 56 // Number | Number of results to return per page.
-Default: 20, max: 100.
+  'pageSize': 56, // Number | Page size of the spec.
+  'filters': {key: "filters_example"} // {String: String} | Filters of the spec.
 };
 apiInstance.ListProductAssignments(opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);